 - Executives and Management List (including history with the company and résumés)

 - Type of Business Structure

 - Future Years’ Financial Projections

 - Business Plan for Growth

 - Applicable Insurance Policies

 - Total Loan Request with Specific Purposes

 - Credit Score

 Finally, take account of your online presence.
 You want your website to be in full operation and updated.
 All social media sites should be consistent in their marketing and active with their community.
 If your business receives reviews, check all applicable sites and address any issues or complaints.
-Keep a clean and active web presence shows potential lenders yet another level or organization.
+Keeping a clean and active web presence shows potential lenders yet another level of organization.

 Once you have your finances and documents in order the hard part is done.
 Now you’ll start shopping for potential lenders.